-The string following Description is used by the EDA platform to convey information to the end-user.
-Description <string> is optional, but it is highly recommended for describing the Algorithmic model and the Model Specific Parameters of the Algorithmic model.
+The string following Description may describe a reserved parameter, a model specific paramete the Algorithmic model itself.
+This string is used by the EDA platform to convey information to the end-user.
+Description <string> is optional, but it susage is highly recommended for describing the Algorithmic model and the model Model specific Specific Pparameters of the Algorithmic model.
 The Description string may span multiple lines, but it is recommended that the text contained in the Description string should not exceed 120 characters per line.